 About Our Reporting

-The primary framework for this report is the Oil and Gas Industry Guidance on Voluntary Sustainability Reporting (3rd Edition, 2015) developed by the International Petroleum Industry Environmental Conservation Association (IPIECA), American Petroleum Institute (API), and International Association of Oil & Gas Producers (IOGP).
+The primary framework for this report is the Oil and Gas Industry Guidance on Voluntary Sustainability Reporting (3rd Edition, 2015) developed by IPIECA, American Petroleum Institute (API), and International Association of Oil & Gas Producers (IOGP).
 Where we indicate the level of disclosure for a given indicator, we are referring to our response to the common reporting elements within the IPIECA Guidance.
-We also used the Global Reporting Initiative’s (GRI) Sustainability Reporting Guidelines (G4, 2013) and G4 Oil and Gas Sector Disclosures (G4, 2013) to inform the development of this report.
-Our combined IPIECA/API/IOGP, GRI and GRI OGSD Index identifies the management disclosures and performance indicators we report on for 2017, and where the data may be found in this report or in additional documents.
+We also used the Global Reporting Initiative’s (GRI) Sustainability Reporting Standards and the GRI G4 Oil and Gas Sector Disclosures (G4, 2013) to inform the development of this report.
+Our combined IPIECA/ API/IOGP, GRI and GRI OGSD Index identifies the management disclosures and performance indicators we report on for 2018, and where the data may be found in this report or in additional documents.

-We are currently evaluating other emerging standards, frameworks and guidelines, including the 17 Sustainable Development Goals developed by the United Nations and the standards currently under development by the Sustainability Accounting Standards Board.
+We are currently evaluating other emerging standards, frameworks and guidelines, including the 17 Sustainable Development Goals developed by the United Nations and the standards of the Sustainability Accounting Standards Board.
 We are also monitoring best practices for climate-related reporting through the Task Force for Climate-related Financial Disclosures.
 Based on our assessment, we will determine whether and to what degree we will adopt them in the future.

 Divestitures, Restatements and Additions